tpaternina/tpaternina.github.io/_posts/2021-01-22-learning-javascript.md

 list = ['Azula', 'Mai', 'Ty Lee'];
 // Throws TypeError
 ```
-So, everytime we use the `const` and `let` keywords we assign values to variables, right?
+So, every time we use the `const` and `let` keywords we assign values to variables, right?
 Well...

 ## The variants of functions

-While Python and Java work with  the keywords `def` and `fun`, there are many ways to write functions with Javascript.
+While Python and Java work with  the keywords `def` and `fun`, there are many ways to write functions with JavaScript.
 One of them is *function assignment*, where we write a function and assign its "value" to a variable:

 ```javascript
 const hello = function(user) {